 For species that are more rare, native plant nurseries do a great job of keeping many of these plants (as well as more common ones) available.

-We've included many native plants of Florida in our Plant Pages - see links to them on the right column of this page.
+We've included many native plants of Florida in our Plant Pages - see links to them at the bottom of this page.

 And don't miss our special section in Landscape in a Box on Native Plant Landscaping, with photos of plants to combine for a beautiful landscape.